olneyhymn/tim.ulsterworldly.com/content/posts/2025-04-24-eyes-to-see-devotional-on-2-kings-6.md

   > proper question is, "What will God do?
 How will God deliver us?"
 * We must preach to ourselves the truth of God's care and protection.

   * Matthew Henry: "When we are magnifying the causes of our fear we ought to possess ourselves with clear, and great, and high thoughts of God and the invisible world.
     If God be for us, we know what follows, Rom.
 8:31."
 * Ultimately God's care is shown in that he conquered his and our enemies not with a mighty host, but the Savior on the cross (Col. 2:15).

   > He disarmed the rulers and authorities and put them to open shame, by triumphing over them in him.

 #### 4. The Power of Intercessory Prayer

-* Elisha prays three times: for sight, for blindness, and again for mercy.
+* Elisha prays for others three times in Acts 6: for sight, for blindness, and again for mercy.
 * C.H.
 Irwin:

   > Elisha's prayers prevailed three times in this short narrative.
 There may be some
   > one known to us whose eyes are closed, who is spiritually blind.
 Have we brought